• Share this on:

 • Intermediaries can be found both in Europe and in production countries.
 You can find intermediaries specialised in pants by using an online search engine.
 Use keywords such as ‘full service’, ‘pants’ or ‘trousers’, plus ‘solution’.
 Trader’s websites usually show the brands they are working with.

-• Investigate what basic styles your prospect has in their collection.
+• Find out what basic styles your prospect has in their collection.
 Try to offer your (potential) buyer stock service in these styles.

-3. What competition do you face on the European pants market?
+3. What competition do you face on the European pants and trousers market?

-Manufacturing pants requires a high level of expertise.
-The right shape and especially fit of a 5-pocket pant is key to its success or failure in sales.
+Manufacturing pants and trousers requires a high level of expertise.
+The right shape and especially fit of a 5-pocket trouser is key to its success or failure in sales.
 Pants with a bad fit will never sell.
-If you are considering manufacturing pants for the EU market, study the styles and fits.
-If you have any doubt about your capabilities, start with manufacturing ‘easy’ styles before you focus on the 5-pocket styles.
+If you are considering manufacturing pants for the EU market, study styles and fits.
+If you have any doubt about your capabilities, start with manufacturing ‘easy’ styles before focusing on 5-pocket styles.

 Which countries are you competing with?